timotejroiko/tiny-discord/docs/RestClient.md

 A barebones client for interacting with the discord rest API.

 Supports all JSON endpoints including file uploading with multipart/form-data for both bot and bearer tokens.
-It does not support oauth2 nor other urlencoded endpoints.
+It also supports CDN endpoints but does not support oauth2 nor other urlencoded endpoints.

 Rate limits are not accounted for, the response headers are returned to the user for them to create their own rate limit handling.

-Non-200 status codes are returned normally along with headers and body when available, only internal/network errors are thrown.
+Non-200 status codes are returned normally along with headers and body when available, only internal/network errors are thrown, so always check for status codes.

 &nbsp;